Dollar steady near four-month highs, awaits Fed and data for fresh cues

 The greenback climbed to a 2-1/2-month high of 109.540 yen on Friday as long-term U.S. yields rose.
 But it has lost momentum as Treasury yields have pulled back from four-year peaks.

-Earlier this year, the correlation between U.S. yields and the dollar had broken down as investors focussed more on trade frictions and tense global politics.Markets, however, have recently turned their attention to interest rate plays as concerns over the U.S.-China trade dispute and tensions over North Korea’s nuclear programme eased.
+Earlier this year, the correlation between U.S. yields and the dollar had broken down as investors focused more on trade frictions and tense global politics.Markets, however, have recently turned their attention to interest rate plays as concerns over the U.S.-China trade dispute and tensions over North Korea’s nuclear program eased.

+The 10-year Treasury note yield US10YT=RR last stood at 2.955 percent after going as high as 3.035 percent on Wednesday, its highest since January 2014.

+“The 10-year yield could be able to build a more permanent foothold above 3 percent depending on Friday’s U.S. jobs report.
+And if the Fed sounds hawkish, the yield would have an even better chance of establishing itself above 3 percent,” said Koji Fukaya, president at FPG Securities in Tokyo.

+The currency showed little response to the Reserve Bank of Australia’s well anticipated decision on Tuesday to leave its cash rate unchanged at 1.50 percent.

+The RBA said keeping monetary policy steady was consistent with its growth and inflation targets, adding that inflation was likely to remain for some time.

-Currencies such as the Australian and New Zealand dollars, which previously enjoyed the support of relatively high interest rates, have declined as their yield advantages have been eroded.
+Currencies such as the Aussie and the New Zealand dollar, which previously enjoyed the support of relatively high interest rates, have declined as their yield advantages have been eroded.

-The New Zealand dollar extended its decline to touch $0.7032, its lowest since Dec.
+The New Zealand dollar extended its decline to touch $0.7031 NZD=D4, its lowest since Dec.
 27. The kiwi fell nearly 3 percent in April.